Civics 101: Catholic health systems take on educational role as election nears

 Tools for staff

-At SSM Health, Michael Richards, vice president of government affairs and public policy, says that the system isn't advocating for or against on any ballot initiatives in the four states it serves.
+At SSM Health, Michael Richards, vice president of government affairs and public policy, says that the system isn't advocating for or against any ballot initiatives in the four states it serves.
 The system is providing frontline staff with resources around how, where and when to vote.

 Richards

 SSM Health also is encouraging staff to go to the polls.
-The advocacy team sent to all leaders in the system with detailed state-specific information on such topics as voting registration deadlines.
+The advocacy team sent to all leaders in the system detailed state-specific information on such topics as voting registration deadlines.
 The team also provided a document that addresses frequently asked election-related questions.

 "This is no different than making sure people have the resources to be healthy," Richards says.
 "You want them to also have the resources to be active in their community."